Altomare/libcpmfs/README.md

 ## Limitations

-At the moment, only CP/M 2.2 is supported and the library only allows sequential file reading.
+At the moment, only CP/M 2.2 is supported.

+There is no way to create or modify files.

 Tests have been done on little endian machines.
 It should work on big endian machines but hasn't been tested yet.